Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrNetworkMapping.md

 ```

 ## DESCRIPTION
-The **New-AzureRmRecoveryServicesAsrNetworkMapping** cmdlet creates a mapping between two virtual networks and returns an Azure Site Recovery job to track it.
+The **New-AzureRmRecoveryServicesAsrNetworkMapping** cmdlet starts the operation of creating an ASR network mapping between two networks and returns the ASR job object for the ASR job used to track the operation.

 ## EXAMPLES